ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_UI.md

 ### GUI Layout.yaml reference

-To control how the configuration pane is organized — grouping properties into named sections, placing multiple controls on one row, and showing or enabling controls based on other property values — add a file named **`GUI Layout.yaml`** next to the custom device DLL.
+To control how the configuration pane is organized — grouping properties into named sections, placing multiple controls on one row, and showing or enabling controls based on other property values — add a file named **`GUI Layout.yaml`** next to the Custom Device DLL.

 #### Placement and loading

 * The file must be named exactly **`GUI Layout.yaml`** and sit in the **same folder as the generated scripting API assembly** (`<NameSpace>.<TypeName>.dll`, for example `CompanyName.Product.ExampleCustomDevice.dll`).
-In a finished device this assembly is in the device's `Windows\Plugins` folder, so place `GUI Layout.yaml` next to it there.
+In a finished Custom Device this assembly is in the Custom Device's `Windows\Plugins` folder, so place `GUI Layout.yaml` next to it there.
 * It is **GUI-only**.
-The API generator neither creates nor reads it; you add it to the device folder yourself (or distribute it with the device).
+The API generator neither creates nor reads it; you add it to the device folder yourself (or distribute it with the Custom Device).
 * The layout is **read once per node type per VeriStand session** and cached.
 After editing the file, **restart VeriStand** (or reopen the system definition) to see changes.
 * If no file is present, or a node type has no entry, that node uses the [default layout](#what-the-default-ui-looks-like).